 This might be the most common interview question you’ll hear to break the ice at the start of your interview: “Tell me about yourself”.

-There are a couple of BIG traps with this question, so I’m going to walk you through the best method to answer this question, and what to avoid saying.
+So I’m going to walk you through two proven methods to answer this interview question, and what to avoid saying.

 The big thing you’ll be doing with your answer is walking them through your career and explaining how you got from Point A to point B (point B is your current situation in your career).